-How to manage work along with CAT preparation?Pranay Kothari
+How to manage work along with CAT preparation?Anisha Mukhija

 Should I take a drop for CAT preparation or should I continue with my job?
 Should I look for some part-time job or should I only focus on my CAT preparation?
-Should I join full time course for preparing MBA or should I just join the test series?
+Should I join a full-time course for preparing MBA or should I just join the test series?

 Must Read: Cracking CAT is Smart Work or Hard Work?

-Before Deciding what needs to be done in such a awkward situation, we need to understand what do we really want in our life.
-After deciding what you really want in your life, you must give priority to things which may help you in reaching your desired goal.
+Before Deciding what needs to be done in such an awkward situation, we need to understand what do we really want in our life.
+After deciding what you really want in your life, you must give priority to things that may help you in reaching your desired goal.

 Must Read: Simplifying Quants for Non-Engineers